 - Provide better customer support in a more convenient way for the clients, and so on.

 As you see, there are many benefits to using social media.
 However, it’s highly important to have specific objectives settled before you move forward.

 Step 3: Examine the type of content you typically create

 Photographs, videos, whitepapers, testimonials, user-generated content, podcasts, eBooks, live streams, webinars, blog posts are some of the content types that can be created to support your business.
 It varies a lot depending on your niche, industry, audience, and other factors.

 So, when deciding on the social media platform, determine what exactly type of content you’re going to create.
 It’s obvious that if you create textual content like whitepapers, then Instagram, Snapchat, Pinterest, and other channels that are about the pictures won’t be the right choice for you.

 However, keep in mind that whatever the type of content you create, it must be of the highest quality.
 Thus, it’s crucial to choose the right tools for its creation.
-When it comes to visuals then such services as Crello are useful allowing you to edit and create images and videos.
-Most similar platforms also including flyer templates, social media posts and cover templates, and many more.
+When it comes to visuals there are a range of services that are useful in allowing you to edit and create images and videos.
+Most platforms also include flyer templates, social media posts and cover templates, and many more.